Auth and ACL an end to end tutorial pt.2

 65. }

 You might want to keep this function around as it will add new ACO’s for all of the controllers & actions that are in your application any time you run it.
 It does not remove nodes for actions that no longer exist though.
 You have to solve that one yourself.
+Be sure to run the function, in a browser by visiting /users/buildAcl if you don’t, you won’t have an ACO’s to work with.
 Now that all the heavy lifting is done, we need to set up some permissions, and remove the code that disabled AuthComponent earlier.

 Setting up permissions.